zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 Cloudflare Workers excels as a performant serverless functions platform.
 This makes it a great fit for handling form submissions from your front-end applications, particularly when you need to send those submissions to an external API or database.

-In this tutorial, we'll use Workers and [Airtable](https://airtable.com) to persist form submissions from a front-end user interface.
+In this tutorial, you will use Workers and [Airtable](https://airtable.com) to persist form submissions from a front-end user interface.
 Airtable is a great, free-to-use spreadsheet solution that has an approachable API for developers.
 Workers will handle incoming form submissions, and use Airtable's [REST API](https://airtable.com/api) to asynchronously persist the data in an Airtable "base" (Airtable's term for a spreadsheet) for later reference.

 ![Example GIF of complete Airtable and serverless function integration](./example.gif)